 The Nederlander Organization has hired Front Row Marketing Services, a subsidiary of Comcast Spectacor, to oversee the sale.

+Nederlander has partnered with corporations for naming rights on some of its other theatre properties, including City National Grove of Anaheim and the Bank of America Theatre in Chicago.
 Earlier in 2013, naming rights to Grauman's Chinese Theatre, another historic Hollywood venue, were sold to the Chinese television maker TCL.
 The building is now named TCL Chinese Theatre and expected to open in September after renovations that will include an IMAX screen.